 - Choose mushrooms that are dry and firm, and have closed caps.

-- Refrigerate fresh mushrooms in a paper bag for up to three days.
+- Refrigerate fresh mushrooms in a paper bag with a paper towel for up to three days.

 - Fresh mushrooms soak up and then release lots of moisture during cooking.